ctu-fee-group/Christofel/docs/base/plugins.md

 # Plugins

-Plugins are important concept of Christofel.
+Plugins are an important concept in Christofel.
-They can be loaded or unloaded at any time wished.
+They can be loaded or unloaded during runtime of Christofel application.
+Additionally, at the start of application the plugins specified in config are automatically loaded.
+After that, user can request load of a plugin through a command in Discord.
+Christofel doesn't support any other managing way, only through Discord.

 Plugins have to implement [lifetime](lifetime) for the Application to be able to handle their state like error or stop and successfully detaching them.

+All runtime plugins are required to have a [lifetime](lifetime).
+Currently only runtime plugins (`IRuntimePlugin`) are supported in Christofel, through `RuntimePluginService` class.

 ```{note}
 When plugin's lifetime Cancels `Stopped` CancellationToken,